top of page

 GEL_6383.JPG

-Nick joined the ITRL in Fall 2022 after completing their B.S. in Botany at Eastern Kentucky University and and M.Phil. in Anthropocene Studies at the University of Cambridge.
+Zachary joined the ITRL in Fall 2024 after completing his M.S. in Biology at the University of Alabama.

 Kate Brings, PhD Student